 Bernard frets over the time delay.
 He is concerned about the lack of preparation and set up time once you get into Victoria.
 You assuage him gently.
 The best preparation is sincerity, you tell him.
 The landscape architect Thomas Woltz, whose work you highly respect, saw himself as someone who embraces the complexity of modern life while seeking meaning and narrative in both natural and man-made environments.

-“We’re storytellers,” you tell Andre.
+“We’re storytellers,” you tell Bernard.
 Invoking metaphor through design.
 “They know we’re coming and they know we’re helping someone; they’ll wait for our story.
 And it’s all about harmony.”

 The lines of Henry David Thoreau come to you: Man’s life must be of equal simplicity and sincerity with nature, and his actions harmonize with her grandeur and beauty.

 Then you point your PAL at the ServiceBot and order three more lattes.
 You lean back in your bamboo fabric chair and cross your legs over the leg rest.

 It’s a brave new world.

 Nina Munteanu’s Water Is… (Pixl Press) on sale worldwide May 10, 2016